konetzka-lab/code-org-guide/README.md

 	* output data
 	* constructed variables

-You can find an example of a readme file [here](https://github.com/sanghavi-lab/nhc_falls).
+You can find a great example of a readme file [here](https://github.com/sanghavi-lab/nhc_falls).